syncthing/docs/specs/relay-v1.rst

 ------------

-The first and only message the client sends in the session mode is the SessionInvitation message which contains the session key identifying which session you are trying to join.
+The first and only message the client sends in the session mode is the JoinSessionRequest message which contains the session key identifying which session you are trying to join.
 The relay responds with one of the following Response messages: